Shaping Intermedia Art – Avantgarde Women (1968-85)

 Frankie Mann – I Was A Hero (From ‘The Mayan Debutante Revue’)

-song about artist-scientists who feverishly believe that they were hatched from Einstein’s Egg (1979, Lovely Music, Ltd.)
+A song about artist-scientists who feverishly believe that they were hatched from Einstein’s Egg.
+(1979, Lovely Music, Ltd.)

 Ellen Fullman – Swingen

-rosin-coated fingers brushing across a web of dozens, up to 70 feet long metallic wires, of which the composer’s Long String Instrument is comprised (1985, Superior Viaduct)
+Rosin-coated fingers stroke a web of dozens of metal wires, up to 21 meters long, which make up the composer’s Long String Instrument.
+(1985, Superior Viaduct)